 The betrayal felt so much the worse for how she’d come to trust, even befriend, them.
 Yet, she could see warnings in the way that they’d acted.
 Tonk Fah’s joking brutality.
 The way Denth had made sure to explain that a mercenary had no allegiances.
 He’d pointed out that Jewels would work against her own Gods.

 Compared to that, what was betraying a friend?
-Nothing.

 She stumbled down yet another alleyway, hand on the wall of a brick building beside her.
 Dirt and soot stained her fingers.
 Her hair was a bleached white.
 It still hadn’t recovered.
-Not from what she’d seen.
+Not after what she’d seen.

 The attack in the slum had been frightening.
 Getting captured by Vasher had been terrifying.
 But seeing Peprin, tied to that chair, blood coming from his nose, his cheeks sliced open to reveal the inside of his mouth. . . .